sparkflows/sparkflows-docs/docs/user-guide/pipeline-development/databricks-nodes/databricks-terminate-cluster.rst

    * **Task Name:** Enter a unique name of the task in the Airflow DAG.
    * **Cluster ID:** Enter the ID of an existing Databricks cluster.
 If left blank, the Cluster ID created in the previous step will be used.
-   * **Select Databricks Connection:** Select a Databricks Connection from the dropdown list.
+   * **Databricks Connection:** Select a Databricks Connection from the dropdown list.
 The list contains the connections defined in the Airflow and the selected connection will be used by the Airflow to communicate with Databricks.